Electron correlations in kagome metals $AV_3Sb_5$ (A= K, Rb, Cs): Computation methods

 For practical usage within many-body techniques via tight-binding Hamiltonian, it is convenient to further reduce these matrices elements to a reasonable number of parameters, such as the orbital averaged onsite Coulomb interaction $U$, nearest site interaction $V$ and the Hund exchange $J$:

 where $N$ the number of orbitals.
 Note that the calculated interaction parameters in Eq.\eqref{eq:hk} are genuinely depending on the frequency.
-However, the Hamiltonian approach to the many body systems such as DFT+DMFT method cannot utilize the frequency dependant interactions \cite{aryasetiawan_frequency-dependent_2004}.
-Therefore, we only consider the static $U$ at $\omega=0$ in our calculation.
+However, in our comparative analysis to the study based on extended Kagome-Hubbard mode, in which the frequency dependence of the Hubbard U parameter was not accounted for.
+Consequently, only the static $U$ at $\omega=0$ is considered in our calculation.

 In cRPA calculations of Coulomb interaction parameters, a key step is selecting the correlated subspace and obtaining its polarizability.
 Here, crystal field effects separate the V-3d bands into three distinct groups: $\{d_{xy}+d_{x^2-y^2}\}$, $\{d_{xz}+d_{yz}\}$ and $\{d_{z^2}\}$.
 While any of these could, in principle, be chosen as the correlated subspace, significant orbital overlap is evident in the projected bands (FIG.~\ref{fig:pjbands}) and projected density of states (PDOS, FIG.~\ref{fig:pdos}(a)).
 Consequently, we define the total V-$3d$ space as the correlated subspace.